charlesrogers/product_management/research_templates/research_plan_template.md

 + Test Plan
   + What are the **KEY RISKS** that must be answered to determine if this is the right path to take
   + What is the level of each of those risks?
   + What observable facts can we use to determine the true level of the key risks
+    + What is best determined by quantitative research
+      + As much as possible, server data (i.e. analytics data) should be used
+    + What is best determined by qualitative research
+    + What is best determined by other parties

 **Sample Test Plan**

 KPI | Feature | Key Risk | Risk Level | Test to Measure Risk | Threshold
 --- | --- | --- | --- | --- | ---
 Num of Impression | Feature A | Don't want it | High | Survey Importance Level | >80% IMP
 Sign up CR | Feature B | Not able to use it | Low | Usability Test | >=90% Completion Rate Adoption rate | Feature C | Don't understand value | Medium | Test value prop | >80% Likelihood to Adopt

+---
-## Open Hypotheses
+## TO INCORPORATE
-+ What is best determined by qualitative research
-+ What is best determined by quantitative research
-+ What is best determined by other parties
 ## Resources
 What resources are needed
 + Data requested